Nucky Thompson: Season one

 Rothstein, seeking revenge for the robbery, employs the D'Alessio brothers to strike back at Nucky's enterprise.
 They first make their move by lynching a driver of Northside gangster Chalky White (Michael K. Williams), one of Nucky's partners.
-Sometime later, two of the brothers rob one of Nucky's aldermen, George O'Neill, in broad daylight on the Boardwalk.
-Later, they rob Nucky's illegal casino, shooting Eli when he tries to intervene.
+Sometime later, two of the brothers rob one of Nucky's aldermen, George O'Neill, in broad daylight on the boardwalk.
+Later, they rob Nucky's illegal casino, shooting Eli when he walks in on them.
 Nucky is forced to demote Eli while the heat blows over, and while he eventually reinstates his brother, their relationship is badly strained.
-A few days later, two of the D'Alessio brothers try to shoot Nucky as he is walking with Margaret on the boardwalk, but Nucky's butler, Eddie Kessler, deflects the gun away at the last second, and an innocent woman is shot in the shoulder.
+A few days later, two of the D'Alessio brothers try to shoot Nucky as he and Margaret are walking down the boardwalk, but Nucky's butler, Eddie Kessler, deflects the gun away at the last second, and an innocent woman is shot in the shoulder.
 Nucky gets a break when Mickey Doyle, who has been partnered with the D'Alessios, double crosses them and gives information to Nucky about the conspiracy.
 Nucky has Chalky to arrange a false deal with Meyer Lansky in the hopes of luring the D'Alessios out of hiding.
 Chalky captures Lansky and two of the D'Alessios when they meet with him, including one of the would-be shooters from the attempt on Nucky's life.
 Both D'Alessios are killed and Lansky is allowed to leave with a message for Rothstein.

 At the end of the season, Nucky and Rothstein come to a truce: all will be forgiven and Nucky will use his political connections to help Rothstein dodge a federal indictment for fixing the 1919 World Series in exchange for $1 million and for Rothstein giving up the remaining D'Alessio brothers, whom Nucky quickly has tracked down and killed.
 As Nucky rings in the new year of 1921 with Margaret at his side, Jimmy, Eli and the Commodore conspire to overthrow him and take over Atlantic City.